Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/ios-sdk.md

 ##### Set multiple user properties

 You can use `setUserProperties` as a shorthand to set multiple user properties at once.
-This method is simply a wrapper around `Identify.set` and `identify`.
+This method is a wrapper around `Identify.set` and `identify`.

 === "Objective-C"